VIRGINIA PERSONAL INJURY CASES

 A wrongful death lawsuit is a legal claim brought by the surviving family members of someone killed as a result of someone else’s reckless or neglectful behaviors.
 This kind of lawsuit is brought in civil court, like other kinds of personal injury matters.
 Essentially, the victim’s family pursues legal action on the behalf of their deceased loved one.
 While nothing can undo the damage that has been done, financial compensation can help ease the burden that an unexpected loss often brings.

 Under Virginia’s Wrongful Death Statute, a claim must be brought by the personal representative of the estate – essentially, whoever is appointed by the state or by the will.
 The spouse and children of the deceased are eligible to collect in a wrongful death suit.
 Other family members who are financially dependent on the deceased may also be entitled to damages.

 There are several types of damages which can be collected in a wrongful death claim in Virginia.
 These damages include pain and suffering, loss of consortium or companionship, medical bills, funeral expenses, reimbursement for lost income, services for the deceased, and in cases of willfully reckless conduct, punitive damages.

 Distance should never prevent a person from getting the quality legal service and justice they deserve.
-That’s why we offer meetings in our office (following current guidelines) and safely and securely online.
+That’s why we offer meetings in our office and safely and securely online.
 Although we are based in Norfolk, our clients reside across the state and the nation.
 Richard Serpe is licensed to practice law in Virginia, Texas, and Louisiana.
-As a paperless office, we’ve been technologically equipped to securely and effectively serve our clients for over a decade.
+As a paperless office, we’ve been technologically equipped to securely and effectively serve our clients for decades.